 There are four ways to use the Health Sciences Library (HSL) website to locate information:

 Type your query into the search bar at the top of the library website.
-The “Search Results” page consists of two sections:
+The “Search Results” page consists of three sections:

-- “Website Content” lists results such as Databases, Ebooks and Journals.
+- “Website Results” lists results such as Databases, Ebooks and Journals.
 It also includes “Site Content Pages” about policy and tutorials, as well as insights from the library staff.

-- “PubMed Search Results.”
+- “PubMed Results.”
 PubMed is a search engine accessing primarily the MEDLINE database of references and abstracts on life sciences and biomedical topics.
-To see the complete list of search results in PubMed, use the “More results” link located at the bottom of this section.
+The first 5 search results from PubMed are displayed.
+To see the complete list of search results in PubMed, use the “More PubMed results” link located at the bottom of this section.

 If you would like to browse the available resources – including bibliographic databases, journals, and ebooks – the main menu provides the following options: